 4. Good cinematography and really fantastic OST

-I think I am getting too spoiled by k-dramas these past few years because they are out doing themselves.
-And it is making me want to wander around Seoul trying to catch a falling cherry blossom petal or walk-in the rain while amazing music plays in the background.
+I think I am getting too spoiled by kdramas these past few years because they are out-doing themselves.
+And it is making me want to wander around Seoul, trying to catch a falling cherry blossom petal or walk in the rain while music played in the background.

 The cinematography and OSTs of Eighteen Again are absolutely wonderful.
 It added an extra layer to the depth and feel of the drama.
 From start to end every scene of the drama was well shot and every OST fit very well with scenes.